-Make a video call using Messages on Mac
+Make a FaceTime video call using Messages on Mac

-You can start a FaceTime video call in Messages to one or more people who have a Mac, iOS device, or iPadOS device that meets these requirements.
+In Messages, you can start a FaceTime video call to one or more people who have a Mac, iOS device, or iPadOS device that meets these requirements.

 When someone who doesn’t have a camera answers a video call, they’re represented by a monogram and a sound level meter instead of video.